Baked Tofu

 - Leftovers keep well refrigerated for 3-4 days and can be reheated gently, though the texture may soften slightly.

 Serve these baked tofu cubes as a protein centerpiece or a versatile addition to salads, grain bowls, or vegetable dishes for an elegant and reliable choice.
+They are perfect for those who appreciate simple yet robust flavors in their cooking.

 How much of a capolavoro is this?